 Originally posted in 2012, I updated this post with new images, text and a tweak in the recipe to make it better!

-Her friend visited once a year, brought her tortillas in the suitcase and invited us for a dinner every time.
+Her friend visited once a year, brought her corn tortillas in the suitcase and invited us for dinner every time.
 She made a mean pastel Azteca and left the recipe to my grandmother.
-I only tasted hers, and don't know how traditionally accurate it is.
-But it's good people, and easy and great to have frozen.
-Think of it as a different lasagna.

 What is Pastel Azteca?

-It is a Mexican dish that consists of layered fried tortillas, cheese, corn, and some type of tomato sauce.
 It's all bound by a creamy mixture which varies depending on the recipe but is always delicious.
-There are many recipes for this dish, I'm only sharing mine.
+There are many recipes for this dish; I'm sharing mine.

 About this recipe

-- Make ahead: you can keep it frozen (baked or unbaked) for a month or more or in the fridge for several days, well covered always with plastic wrap and then aluminum foil.
+- Make ahead: you can keep it frozen (baked or unbaked) for a month or more or in the fridge for several days, well covered, always with plastic wrap and then aluminum foil.
 Reheat at a 350°F/180°C oven until bubbly.

-- Versatile: you can add layers of other ingredients, like beans, or spicy up with your favorite chile.
+- Versatile: you can add layers of other ingredients, like beans, or spicy it up with your favorite chile.
 More on variations further down this post.

 - Cream: any type works fine (whipping, heavy or double).